DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-01-need-for-teacher-success.md

   - training outcomes
 ---

-# The need for a Teacher Success Service

 ## The starting problem

 The 2024 Get Ready to Teach squad was tasked with understanding why 10% of teacher trainees withdraw from their studies without achieving qualified teacher status (QTS).